rust-lang/book/src/ch04-01-ownership.md

 ```

 This seems to contradict what we just learned: we don't have a call to
-`clone()`, but `x` is still valid, and wasn't moved into `y`.
+`clone`, but `x` is still valid, and wasn't moved into `y`.

 This is because types like integers that have a known size at compile time are
-stored entirely on the stack, do not ask for heap memory from the operating
+stored entirely on the stack, so copies of the actual values are quick to make.
-system, and therefore do not need to be `drop()`ped when they go out of scope.
 That means there's no reason we would want to prevent `x` from being valid
 after we create the binding `y`.
 In other words, there’s no difference between
-deep and shallow copying here, so calling `clone()` wouldn’t do anything
+deep and shallow copying here, so calling `clone` wouldn’t do anything
 differently from the usual shallow copying and we can leave it out.

 Rust has a special annotation called the `Copy` trait that we can place on
 types like these (we'll talk more about traits in Chapter XX).
 If a type has
 the `Copy` trait, an older binding is still usable after assignment.
 Rust will
 not let us annotate a type with the `Copy` trait if the type, or any of its
-parts, has implemented `drop()`.
+parts, has implemented `drop`.
 If the type needs something special to happen
 when the value goes out of scope and we add the `Copy` annotation to that type,
 we will get a compile-time error.